Food and Drug Administration, HHS.

 II.
 Summary of Information From Postmarketing Status Reports

-This report, published to fulfill the annual reporting requirement under FDAMA, summarizes the status of PMRs and PMCs as of September 30, 2012.
+This report, published to fulfill the annual reporting requirement under the Modernization Act, summarizes the Start Printed Page 68804status of PMRs and PMCs as of September 30, 2009.
 If a requirement or commitment did not have a schedule, or a postmarketing progress report was not received in the previous 12 months, the PMR/PMC is categorized according to the most recent information available to the Agency.

-Information summarized in this report includes the following: (1) The number of applicants with open PMRs/PMCs, (2) the number of open PMRs/PMCs, (3) FDA-verified status of open PMRs/PMCs reported in § 314.81(b)(2)(vii) or § 601.70 annual reports, (4) the status of concluded PMRs/PMCs as determined by FDA, and (5) the number of applications for which an annual report was expected, but was not submitted within 60 days of the anniversary date of U.S. approval or an alternate reporting date that has been granted by FDA.
+Information summarized in this report includes the following: (1) The number of applicants with open (uncompleted) PMRs/PMCs, (2) the number of open PMRs/PMCs, (3) the status of open PMRs/PMCs as reported in § 314.81(b)(2)(vii) or § 601.70 annual reports, (4) the status of concluded PMRs/PMCs as determined by FDA, and (5) the number of applications with open PMRs/PMCs for which applicants did not submit an annual report within 60 days of the anniversary date of U.S. approval.

-Additional information about PMRs/PMCs is provided on FDA's Web site at http://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Post-marketingPhaseIVCommitments/default.htm.
+Additional information about PMRs/PMCs submitted by applicants to CDER and CBER is provided on FDA's Web site at http://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Post-marketingPhaseIVCommitments/default.htm.
 Neither the Web site nor this notice include information about PMCs concerning chemistry, manufacturing, and controls.
-It is FDA Start Printed Page 9232policy not to post information on the Web site until it has been verified and reviewed for suitability for public disclosure.
+It is FDA policy not to post information on the Web site until it has been reviewed for accuracy.
 Numbers published in this notice cannot be compared with the numbers resulting from searches of the Web site because this notice incorporates totals for all PMRs/PMCs in FDA databases, including PMRs/PMCs undergoing review for accuracy.
-In addition, the status information reported in this notice will be updated annually while the Web site is updated quarterly (i.e., in January, April, July, and October).
+In addition, the report in this notice will be updated annually while the Web site is updated quarterly (i.e., in January, April, July, and October).

 III.
 About This Report

 This report provides six separate summary tables.
-The tables in this document distinguish between PMRs and PMCs and between on-schedule and off-schedule PMRs and PMCs according to the original schedule milestones.
+The tables distinguish between PMRs and PMCs and between on-schedule and off-schedule PMRs and PMCs according to the original schedule milestones.
 On-schedule PMRs/PMCs are categorized as pending, ongoing, or submitted.
 Off-schedule PMRs/PMCs that have missed one of the original milestone dates are categorized as delayed or terminated.
-The tables include data as of September 30, 2012.
+The tables include data as of September 30, 2009.

 Table 1 of this document provides an overall summary of the data on all PMRs and PMCs.
 Tables 2 and 3 of this document provide detail on PMRs.
-Table 2 of this document provides additional detail on the status of on-schedule PMRs.
+Table 2 provides additional detail on the status of on-schedule PMRs.

-Table 3 of this document provides additional detail on the status of off-schedule PMRs.
-The majority of off-schedule PMRs (which account for 19 percent of the total for NDAs/ANDAs and 17 percent for BLAs) are delayed according to the original schedule milestones (98 percent (141/144) for NDAs/ANDAs; 93 percent (26/28) for BLAs).
+Table 3 provides additional detail on the status of off-schedule PMRs.
+The majority of off-schedule PMRs (which account for 8.5 percent of the total for NDAs/ANDAs and 9 percent for BLAs) are delayed according to the original schedule milestones (94 percent (31/33) for NDAs/ANDAs; 88 percent (7/8) for BLAs).
 In certain situations, the original schedules may have been adjusted for unanticipated delays in the progress of the study/clinical trial (e.g., difficulties with subject enrollment in a trial for a marketed drug or need for additional time to analyze results).
-In this report, study/clinical trial status reflects the status in relation to the original study/clinical trial schedule regardless of whether FDA has acknowledged that additional time may be required to complete the study/;clinical trial.
+In this report, study/clinical trial status reflects the status in relation to the original study/clinical trial schedule regardless of whether FDA has acknowledged that additional time may be required to complete the study/clinical trial.

 Tables 4 and 5 of this document provide additional detail on the status of PMCs.
-Table 4 of this document provides additional detail on the status of on-schedule PMCs.
-Pending PMCs comprise 52 percent (111/215) of the on-schedule NDA/ANDA PMCs and 40 percent (79/200) of the on-schedule BLA PMCs.
+Table 4 provides additional detail on the status of on-schedule PMCs.
+Pending PMCs comprise 52 percent (449/867) of the on-schedule NDA and ANDA PMCs and 34 percent (82/244) of the on-schedule BLA PMCs.

-Table 5 of this document provides additional details on the status of off-schedule PMCs.
-The majority of off-schedule PMCs (which account for 27 percent for NDAs/ANDAs and 24 percent for BLAs) are delayed according to the original schedule milestones (92 percent (72/78) for NDAs/ANDAs; 97 percent (61/63) for BLAs).
+Table 5 provides additional details on the status of off-schedule PMCs.
+The majority of off-schedule PMCs (which account for 11 percent for NDAs/ANDAs and 25 percent for BLAs) are delayed according to the original schedule milestones (90 percent (100/111) for NDAs/ANDAs; 98 percent (79/81) for BLAs).
+As noted above, this report reflects the original due dates for study/clinical trial results and does not reflect discussions between the Agency and the sponsor regarding studies/clinical trials that may require more time for completion.

 |1 On October 1, 2003, FDA completed a consolidation of certain therapeutic products formerly regulated by CBER into CDER.
 Consequently, CDER now reviews many BLAs.
 Fiscal year statistics for postmarketing requirements and commitments for BLAs reviewed by CDER are included in BLA totals in this table.|